Phi Kappa Psi: The Order of the S.C.

-The Order of the S.C., formed in 1920 at the Grand Arch Council held in Minneapolis, Minnesota, is regarded by Phi Kappa Psi as a "fraternity within a fraternity".
-Entrance can only be gained by performing, to the satisfaction of the Order, one or more acts of benefit to the Fraternity and attending at least seven Grand Arch Councils.
+The Order of the S.C. was formed in 1920 at the Grand Arch Council to recognize the most loyal of alumni.
+It regarded by Phi Kappa Psi as a "fraternity within a fraternity".
+Entrance can only be gained by performing, to the satisfaction of the Order, one or more acts of benefit to the fraternity and attending at least seven Grand Arch Councils.
 The Order meets every two years, during Phi Kappa Psi's biennial Grand Arch Council.
-The words which the initials "S.C." represent are held secret by its members, and there are currently more than one hundred living members of the Order who guard its traditions and carry out its work.
+The words which the initials "S.C." represent are held secret by its members.